-Electromaax's "Cruiser" alternators feature a simple, two-stage regulator that can be used as a standalone unit or as an emergency back-up unit in conjunction with an external regulator.
+ElectroMaax's "Cruiser" alternators feature a simple regulator that can be used as a standalone unit or as an emergency back-up unit in conjunction with an external regulator.

 Customers with a Yanmar Engine can simply connect their original alternator plug to our units plug making it now a simple plug and play.

-When used with an external regulator the field with is connected to the 6mm post - This is a positive excitation alternator.
+When used with an external regulator, the field wire is connected to the 6mm Field post - This is a positive excitation alternator.